tferrari92/automate-all-the-things/README.md

 Time to actually start the deployment of our app.

 Our app is made of two microservices (backend and frontend) and a database.
-Let's start with the backend (which also includes the db).
+Let's start with the backend.

 The [/my-app/backend directory](my-app/backend) on the repo is meant to represent the backend microservice application code repository.
 Here you'll find the code files and the corresponding Dockerfile for the backend service.